Home

-Meaning of Poppy Symbolism
+Poppy Symbolism

-I love this association.
-If you've ever seen a poppy in its process of growth, you've observed just before blooming, the bud hangs its head - heavy with the promise of blossom.
+If you’ve ever seen a poppy in its process of growth, you’ve observed just before blooming, the bud hangs its head – heavy with the promise of blossom.
 In fact, the cocooned bud seems to droop in somnolence, as if enchanted or perhaps the bud is pregnant with floral dreams.

-Morpheus lived in his own world - a world of dreams, fantasy and complete nonadherence to traditional reality.
-He was destined to live here and rule the realms of dreams - it was in his genes.
-He was born from "night" - his mother is Nix, the goddess of night and dark creations.
-Morpheus' dad is Hypnos the deific governor of sleep.
+Morpheus lived in his own world – a world of dreams, fantasy and complete non-adherence to traditional reality.
+He was destined to live here and rule the realms of dreams – it was in his genes.
+He was born from “night” – his mother is Nix, the goddess of night and dark creations.
+Morpheus’ dad is Hypnos the deific governor of sleep.

 To me, this speaks of the potential found in unconventional reality and messages wafting up through our dreams like a sweet fragrance - waiting to be recognized.